torvalds/linux/Documentation/admin-guide/tainted-kernels.rst

 	Tainted: P        W  O

 The meaning of those characters is explained in the table below.
-In tis case the kernel got tainted earlier because a proprietary Module (``P``) was loaded, a warning occurred (``W``), and an externally-built module was loaded (``O``).
+In this case the kernel got tainted earlier because a proprietary Module (``P``) was loaded, a warning occurred (``W``), and an externally-built module was loaded (``O``).
 To decode other letters use the table below.